-Make sure you won’t skip this one either.
+Don’t skip this one either!
 The Nobbies Boardwalk is definitely one of the top things to do on Phillip Island.
 Walk along the Nobbies Boardwalk and enjoy the mind-blowing views along the Phillip Island coast.
 This place left me speechless for a couple of minutes.
 At the end of the boardwalk, there is a spectacular blowhole, a sea cave that thunders during big southern swells.
 Quite impressive.
 Make the most of it!

-It’s not hard to find this place.
+It’s not hard to find the venue.
 Just follow the signs driving back from the Nobbies Boardwalk, and if any issues, ask someone for directions.
 Make sure to arrive soon enough to buy a ticket and get seated, especially if you’re going to get a general viewing ticket.
 Penguins start showing up with small groups at sunset.
-The entire parade may last even a few hours.
-Don’t forget to have something warm to wear.
-It can get very cold on the beach at night.
+The parade takes a few hours, so don’t forget to have something warm to wear.
+It gets cold at night.

 Penguin parade offers different viewing options for you to choose.
-The general viewing ticket costs 26,60 AUD (adult person).
-This includes the standard stadium, seating first in first served.
+The general viewing ticket costs AUD 26,60 (adult person).
+This includes the standard stadium, first come is first served.
 You can also try out the upgrade which is called Penguin Plus.
 This viewing platform lets you get closer to the penguins’ path.
-I decided to try the general viewing and I don’t regret.
-I visited Phillip Island at the end of February.
-At that time, there weren’t many people, so I got seated with no issues.
+This ticket costs AUD 55,00 (adult person).
+I purchased the standard ticket and I think this was a good choice.

-If you wonder why I didn’t post any photos from penguin parade, the answer is as follows.
+As you can see I didn’t post here any photos from the penguin parade.
+There’s a reason behind that.
 It’s strictly prohibited to use phones and cameras during this exceptional experience.
 This type of light is harmful for penguins.
 Please follow the instructions given by the staff and don’t photograph or record the penguins.
 Be mindful that the animals welfare is crucial and should never be affected by our presence.

 KOALA CONSERVATION CENTRE

-Koala Conservation Centre is a place where you can watch koalas in their natural habitat.
-There are two tree boardwalks for up-close koala viewing, one is 600 metres long, and the second is 800 metres long.
-These are very helpful to get closer to koalas which usually sleep high up on the trees.
+Koala Conservation Centre gives you an opportunity to watch koalas in their natural habitat.
+Walk along the tree boardwalks dedicated for up-close koala viewing.
+They are 600 m and 800 m long, and extremely helpful to get closer to koalas which usually sleep high up on the trees.
 On top of that, you can also explore hectares of bushland here.
 Keep your eyes peeled for wallabies and echidnas when strolling around.

 Are there any other top things to do on Phillip Island?
 Of course!
 Once you have finished exploring the island, why don’t you chill out on the beach?
-These are my suggestions: Smiths Beach, Surf Beach, Summerland Beach, Cowes Beach.
-If you are looking for a sandy beach with restaurants, bars and coffees nearby, check out Cowes Beach.
+Check out Smiths Beach, Surf Beach, Summerland Beach, and Cowes Beach.
+If you are looking for a beach with some restaurants, and cafés around, go to Cowes Beach.

-What are the top things to do on Phillip Island in your opinion?
-Is there any place that caught your attention?
+These are the top things to do on Phillip Island.
+Are you going to watch the Penguin Parade or visit Koala Conservation Centre?
 Let me know by leaving a comment below!